Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Repeated or serious drink/drug driving: Heavier penalties

 Alcohol interlock licences

-An alcohol interlock is a device like a breathalyser that’s attached to your car’s ignition system: it prevents you starting your car if you have any alcohol on your breath.
-The initial four-week disqualification will be on top of any other disqualification or suspension that also applies to you – for example, a disqualification for demerit points or an automatic 28-day roadside suspension.
+• you will be disqualified from driving for four weeks (this is on top of any other disqualification or suspension that also applies to you – for example, a disqualification for demerit points or an automatic 28-day roadside suspension).

-These are the situations in which the judge will sentence you to the alcohol interlock programme:
+A judge will sentence you to the alcohol interlock programme:

 • if you’ve committed two drink-driving offences within five years, or